ctu-mrs/mrs_apptainer/README.md

 [MRS Singularity] user@hostname:~$ ./start.sh
 ```

-In order to compile your own software with the MRS UAV System dependencies, start by placing your packages into the `<mrs_singularity>/user_ros_workspace/src` folder of this repository.
+To compile your software with the MRS UAV System dependencies, start by placing your packages into the `<mrs_singularity>/user_ros_workspace/src` folder of this repository.
 As an example, let's clone the [ctu-mrs/example_ros_packages](https://github.com/ctu-mrs/example_ros_packages) and update the submodules using [gitman](https://ctu-mrs.github.io/docs/software/gitman.html):
 ```bash
 cd user_ros_workspace/src